French public radio strike rumbles on after talks fail

 “Radio France management has still not fully grasped the situation,” the unions said, reiterating their current strike call that runs until Tuesday morning.

-In a report this week, the state auditor criticized spiraling costs at Radio France, including an expected doubling in the budget of decade-old renovation work at the broadcaster’s building overlooking the river Seine in western Paris.
+In a report this week, the state auditor criticised spiralling costs at Radio France, including an expected doubling in the budget of decade-old renovation work at the broadcaster’s building overlooking the river Seine in western Paris.

-It said the group should follow the example of other public broadcasters such as Britain’s BBC which have reorganized their operations in recent years.
+It said the group should follow the example of other public broadcasters such as Britain’s BBC which have reorganised their operations in recent years.